 Guides and resources

-- We also send adviser newsletters to registered UCAS centres, which will let you know when there’s anything new.
+- We also send adviser newsletters to registered UCAS centres, which keep you up-to-date with anything new.

 - Example applicant letters – sent to undergraduate applicants throughout the year.